seattleflu/assembly/README.md

 ### 11. Create bed file
 Creates a BED file for positions that need to be masked in the consensus genome.
 Positions need to be masked if they are below the minimum coverage depth.

-### 12. Call Consensus
+### 12. Call Variants
-Calls consensus (SNPs/indels) from the Pileup based on parameters set in the config file using [varscan mpileup2cns](http://varscan.sourceforge.net/using-varscan.html#v2.3_mpileup2cns)
+Calls variants (SNPs/indels) from the Pileup based on parameters set in the config file using [varscan mpileup2cns](http://varscan.sourceforge.net/using-varscan.html#v2.3_mpileup2cns)

 ### 13. Zip VCF
 Compress VCF using [bgzip](http://www.htslib.org/doc/bgzip.html), which allows indexes to be built against the file and allows the file be used without decompressing it.